LighTech

 3. Overloaded managers and the human factor

-The dependence of operational processes on a single manager increases the risk of errors and delays.
-Manual processing of applications and reconciliation of invoices may result in errors and lengthy approvals.
-The risk is particularly high in the absence of regulated digital approval routes.
+Depending on a single manager increases the risk of errors and delays.
+Manual processing and invoice reconciliation lead to errors and slow approvals, especially without regulated digital approval routes.
 Automated systems distribute tasks and record statuses, reducing dependence on a specific employee.

 4. Lack of analytics

-It is difficult to assess effectiveness without analytical tools.: which suppliers break deadlines, which categories make the most profit, and where losses occur.
+Analytical tools are necessary to assess effectiveness.
+This includes understanding which suppliers break deadlines, which categories make the most profit, and where losses occur.
 Modern systems display this data in an understandable way.

 5. Risks of supply disruption

-Working with unverified suppliers or the lack of a history of interaction leads to delays and losses.
-This can be avoided by keeping a register of suppliers, keeping a history of cooperation, and automatically reporting violations.
+Working with unverified or new suppliers causes delays and losses.
+Avoid these by keeping a register of suppliers, keeping a history of cooperation, and automatically reporting violations.

 6. The complexity of assortment management

-In retail, the product range can include tens of thousands of items.
-Product data may be duplicated, discrepancies in the cards and erroneous orders may appear.
-The unified NSI database (regulatory and reference information) eliminates duplicates and ensures the correctness of information for all divisions of the network.
+Retail product ranges can include tens of thousands of items, and product data may be duplicated.
+The unified NSI database (regulatory and reference information) eliminates duplicates and ensures the correctness of information for all divisions.

 The RAG system (Retrieval-Augmented Generation)— an enterprise AI that works with internal company data, can also help here.